ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Key Identifier (**kid**) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
 Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.The Key Identifier is not a security-critical field.
 For this reason, it MAY also be placed in an unprotected header if required.
 Verifiers MUST accept both options.

-The key identifier consists of the final (TBD) 8 bytes of the SHA256 fingerprint of the DSC (see section Trust management).
-Due to this shortening to 8 bytes there is a non-finite chance that the overall list of DSCs accepted by an validator contains DSCs with duplicate KIDs.
+Due to this shortening of the identifier (for space preservin reasons) there is a non-finite chance that the overall list of DSCs accepted by an validator contains DSCs with duplicate KIDs.
 For this reason a verifier MUST check all DSCs with that KID.

 ####  Issuer